“Forex taught me everything that is important in my life”

 But if you become psychologically exhausted and decided to leave, it’s a big mistake.

-Therefore, I decided to be a supporter and a mentor for traders as I have gone through the tough times as a pro trader.
+That’s why I decided to be a supporter and a mentor for traders as I myself have gone through the tough times as a pro trader.

 My educational and carrier background